-EXPLAINER-The hunt for Haitian president's assassins
+Explainer-The hunt for Haitian president's assassins

-PORT-AU-PRINCE, July 16 (Reuters) - Haitian President Jovenel Moise was shot dead when assassins armed with assault rifles stormed his private residence in the hills above Port-au-Prince on July 7.
+PORT-AU-PRINCE (Reuters) -Haitian President Jovenel Moise was shot dead when assassins armed with assault rifles stormed his private residence in the hills above Port-au-Prince on July 7.

 Moise’s assassination has stoked fears of spiraling chaos in the Western Hemisphere’s poorest nation.